AOP-PHP/AOP/doc/Contents/chapter2.md

 getClassName returns the object's class name of the triggered joinpoint.
 If the joinpoint does not belongs to a class, getClassName returns null.

-If the class is declared in a namespace, getClassName indicates the full name of the class (with the namespace).
+If the class is declared in a namespace getClassName indicates the full name of the class (with the namespace).

 ### getMethodName ###

 getMethodName returns the name of the method of the triggered joinpoint.
-If the joinpoint was triggered by a property operation, will raise an error.
-If the joinpoint was triggered by a function operation, will raise an error.
+If the joinpoint was triggered by a property operation it will raise an error.
+If the joinpoint was triggered by a function operation it will raise an error.

 ### getFunctionName ###

 getFunctionName returns the name of the function of the triggered joinpoint.
-If the joinpoint was triggered by a property operation, will raise an error.
-If the joinpoint was triggered by a method operation, will raise an error.
+If the joinpoint was triggered by a property operation it will raise an error.
+If the joinpoint was triggered by a method operation it will raise an error.

 ### getPropertyName ###

 getPropertyName returns the name of the property of the triggered joinpoint.
-If the joinpoint was triggered by a method operation, will raise an error.
+If the joinpoint was triggered by a method operation it will raise an error.

 ### getAssignedValue ###

 getAssignedValue returns the value assigned to the property of the triggered joinpoint.
-If the joinpoint was triggered by a method operation, will raise an error.
-If the joinpoint was triggered by a read operation, will also raise an error.
+If the joinpoint was triggered by a method operation it will raise an error.
+If the joinpoint was triggered by a read operation it will also raise an error.

 ## Pointcuts syntax ##